workfloworchestrator/orchestrator-ui-library/README.md

 This makes the orchestrator ui run on http://localhost:3000

+## Websocket

+The application tries to open a websocket to ORCHESTRATOR_WEBSOCKET_URL that defaults to ws://localhost:8080 to get updates as they happen.
+The messages received through this endpoint are used to invalidate the frontend cache that triggers a refetch of data were needed.

 # Authentication

 -   set `AUTH_ACTIVE` env variable to false or use setup below with auth.